davidlazar/jotmuch/README.md

-To archive bookmarks anonymously, you can [Torify](https://trac.torproject.org/projects/tor/wiki/doc/TorifyHOWTO) Jotmuch and/or urlsnap using [torsocks](https://code.google.com/p/torsocks/) or by running Jotmuch behind a
+To archive bookmarks anonymously, you can [Torify](https://trac.torproject.org/projects/tor/wiki/doc/TorifyHOWTO) urlsnap by running it behind a
 [transparent proxy](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy).
+The `doc/torify.md` file has an example configuration.

-Avoid identity correlation by archiving bookmarks randomly:
+You can avoid identity correlation by archiving bookmarks randomly:

     $ jot archive id:$(jot random not tag:archived --format={{id}})